tomphp/PhpBook/01-the-development-environment.md

 First up I will be using a Linux system in all my examples, therefore most of the content in terms of using the command line and configuration should translate directly if your are a Mac OS X user.
-If you are a Windows user things may be a little bit different but shouldn't be too hard to work out.
+If you are a Windows user things may be a bit different but shouldn't be too hard to work out.

 Requirements
 ------------

 The only real requirement for working through this book is that you are using PHP 5.5 or above.
-Throughout this book we will be using PHP both from the command line as well as in a webserver environment.
+Throughout this book we will be using PHP both from the command line and in a webserver environment.

 Where we are using it in a web environment I will be using a tool called Vagrant, it allows you to run your development environment in a virtual machine on your computer.
 This removes the need to set up and configure a webserver (or database servers) directly on your computer and therefore is the way I would recommend doing it.
-However if you do want to set up the relevant webserver & database servers on your development machine manually, then you can do that but you will have to work that out yourself.
+However, if you do want to set up the relevant webserver & database servers on your development machine manually, then you can do that but you will have to work that out yourself.